Tim Hardaway Jr. NBA Preview vs. the Pelicans

-Tim Hardaway Jr. plus his Dallas Mavericks teammates take on the New Orleans Pelicans at 7:00 PM ET on Sunday.
+Tim Hardaway Jr. and the Dallas Mavericks hit the court versus the New Orleans Pelicans at 8:00 PM ET on Tuesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.